open-contracting-extensions/ocds_selectionCriteria_extension/README.md

 Adds an object to describe the criteria to qualify candidates to participate in a contracting process.

+If you are using the [Lots extension](https://extensions.open-contracting.org/en/extensions/lots/master/), [follow its guidance](https://extensions.open-contracting.org/en/extensions/lots/master/#usage) on whether to use `tender.lots` fields or `tender` fields.

 ## Legal context

-In the European Union, this extension's fields correspond to [eForms BG-702 (Selection Criteria)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
-See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).
+In the European Union, this extension's fields correspond to [eForms BG-702 (Selection Criteria) and BG-72 (Selection Criteria Second Stage Invite Number)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
+For correspondences to eForms fields, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/).

 ## Examples

+### Tender

+A tender with a single selection criterion.

 ```json
 {